php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

   - a folder name 'docker', a file named 'pmasetup.sh'

 #### At this point you should prepare the environment files
-The application will install 'as-is' but its highly recommended that you at least update the password.
+The application will install 'as-is' but its highly recommended that you at least update the default passwords.
 Follow these steps to set up the environment:
 - Open the file docker/build/php-mongo-web/config.env.example with an editor such as Notepadd++
   - This file will be copied to the root directory of the application as .env by the setup script